-The practical element of this Masters degree in Graphic Communication is strengthened by an enhanced critical understanding of contemporary professional design debates, issues and trends, plus a greater understanding of research methodologies and how to apply them effectively.
+The practical element of this graphic design masters is strengthened by an enhanced critical understanding of contemporary professional design debates, issues and trends, plus a greater understanding of research methodologies and how to apply them effectively.

 The MA Graphic Communication includes the following modules:

 - Graphic Communication Priniciples

 - Research and Practice in the Creative and Cultural Industries